 They started out as DG Remodeling.
 Why?
 Those were the initials of the owner’s kids….

 It was clear right out of the gate, the company needed a new name along with a new slogan and new overall rebrand.

-And after reviewing the competitive landscape, nearly all the other companies were saying the same things as one another, but nobody owned making the homeowner’s project easier.
-Hence, the new name (and domain) which was astonishingly not grabbed up by anyone previously.
+And after reviewing the competitive landscape, nearly all the other companies were saying the same things as one another, but nobody owned, making the homeowner’s project easier.
+Hence, the new name (and domain) was astonishingly not grabbed up by anyone previously.

 Here is what their site looked like previously:

 Here’s the site transformation for this brand intervention: